rafaelumlei/settings4net/README.md

      </appSettings>
      ```

 3. Start coding your settings.
-For that aim, the unique requirement is to mark all your setting classes with the intercace **ISettingsClass**:
+For that aim, the unique requirement is to mark all your setting classes with the interface **ISettingsClass**:

    ```csharp